arnbod/latex-to-text/README.md

 Advice if you use ChatGPT for translation
 -----------------------------------------

 * The size limit for a message to ChatGPT-4o is around 4000-8209 characters.
-If your message is too long, ChatGPT-4o can hallucinate convincingly.
+Above the limit, ChatGPT-4o may hallucinate convincingly.

 * You may need to repeat the instructions to ChatGPT often, since ChatGPT tends to forget them.